All-Active HA for NGINX Plus on the Google Cloud Platform

 Task 7: Configuring GCE Network Load Balancer

-Set up GCE network load balancer to distribute incoming client traffic to the NGINX Plus LB instances.
-The first step is to reserve the static IP address that GCE network load balancer advertises to clients.
+Set up a GCE network load balancer.
+It will distribute incoming client traffic to the NGINX Plus LB instances.
+First, reserve the static IP address the GCE network load balancer advertises to clients.

 -